Tom Brady criticized for cliff jump video with 6-year-old daughter

 New England Patriots quarterback Tom Brady is under fire after posting a video to Instagram of him and his 6-year-old daughter cliff jumping in Costa Rica.

-The NFL superstar is shown jumping off a small cliff near a waterfall, dragging his 6-year-old daughter, VIvian, along with him.
+The NFL superstar is shown jumping off a small cliff near a waterfall, dragging his daughter, Vivian, along with him.

 Brady captioned the photo: "If Vivi is going to be an Olympic champion one day, it probably won’t be in synchronized diving.
 Daddy always gives her a 10 though!"